 23. Art Tatum

-Art Tatum, born in Ohio in 1909, was a unique figure in the jazz piano world because of how technically gifted he was, even against the skills of classical pianists.
+Born in Ohio in 1909, Art Tatum was a unique figure in the jazz piano world because of how technically gifted he was, even against the skills of classical pianists.
 What’s even more impressive is that he was blind!

 Famous classical pianists Sergei Rachmaninoff and Vladimir Horowitz both described Tatum as one of the best piano players in any style of music.